lanl/epicast-julia-tools/README.md

 # epicast-utils
 A collection of Julia packages for wrangeling data related to the [EpiCast](https://gitlab.lanl.gov/palexander/epicast) epidemic simulator.
+Released under O4913.

 ## UrbanPop
 Utilities for converting UrbanPop data stored as Apache feather files into the EpiCast internal tract and agent DB formats.